What we offer

 We assist clients requiring extra funding to acquire a property by showing them the right way, giving them the right advice and introducing them to the right people who would help them to top up the required funds.
 To obtain commercial loans from commercial banks and other financial institutions for the purpose of acquiring a residential or commercial property is a lengthy process and time consuming.
 This is how we assist our clients in Papua New Guinea to obtain credit finance from commercial banks and licensed financial institutions to acquire residential and commercial properties.

 Before we act for and on behalf of the client and talk to the lender to secure the required amount of funding sought by the client, we gather information from the client through face to face interaction.
 The client firstly discusses the plans about the acquisition including the equity deposit, other forms of security, financial statements, capability to repay loan, and all other factors pertaining to obtaining the commercial loan.
-Our professional brokers, who have experience in facilitating commercial real estate loans with lenders in Papua New Guinea and Australia, then liaise with relevant banks and financial institutions to secure the loan.
+Our professional brokers, who have experience in facilitating commercial real estate loans with lenders in Papua New Guinea, then liaise with relevant banks and financial institutions to secure the loan.
 A property investor who plans to make an investment in a residential or commercial property but runs short of extra finance to completely execute the purchase can seek assistance from our professional brokers, who are willing to help present your case to the commercial banks and financial institutions.
 Our brokers also offer necessary guidance required by first home buyers to apply commercial loans under for first home ownership scheme of Bank South Pacific and PNG Government.
 We can also be contacted to undertake such advisory roles for other home ownership schemes in Papua New Guinea.